 - if your other expenses went up.

-Choose to pay weekly or fortnightly (instead of monthly).
+Choose to pay weekly or fortnightly (instead of monthly) to reduce your interest payments and pay off your mortgage faster.

 And use any savings you may have to offset your mortgage interest.
 You still have access to your emergency funds, but while you don’t need them, they will reduce your interest payments.